Lease vs Finance a Car, What Is Best For You?

 What Is a Car Lease?

-A lease is a rental of a good for payment during a certain period, that is, the lessor buys, for example, a car and rents it to you for an amount during the time established in the contract, which generally goes from 12 to 36 months.
+A lease is a rental of a good for payment during a certain period.
+The lessor buys, for example, a car and rents it to you for a fee during the time established in the contract, which generally goes from 12 to 36 months.
 At the end of this period, you have three options:

 • Renew the lease with a new car